Does this sound familiar?

 - If James saves $1,000 this month, then he truly cares about the financial future of our marriage.

-- If Steve takes me out to an expensive dinner on Friday, then he loves me.
+- If Michael takes me out to an expensive dinner on Friday, then he loves me.

-- If Kim books our two-week vacation, then she cares about my well being.
+- If Kim books our two-week vacation, then they care about my well-being.

-- If Sam doesn’t stick to the budget, then he doesn’t care about my needs.
+- If Kwame doesn’t stick to the budget, then he doesn’t care about my needs.

-- If Tom buys another “toy” instead of taking me on a vacation, then I’m not valuable to him.
+- If Tom buys another “toy,” then I’m not valuable to him.

-- If Susan spends another $300 shopping instead of saving for our kid’s college, then she doesn’t care about our children’s education.
+- If Jasmine spends another $300 shopping instead of saving for our kid’s college, then she doesn’t care about our children’s education.